Join us for this informational and instructive seminar!

 Registration and Cost

-Prompt registration is advised – registration deadline is January 10, 2019.
+Prompt registration is advised – registration deadline is January 19, 2022.

 Deb Oskin has been doing clergy tax returns since 1989, when her husband left seminary to pastor a small rural Church of the Brethren congregation.
 As a pastor’s wife and later as a tax professional, she learned the tax problems and pitfalls associated with the IRS’s identification of clergy as “hybrid employees.”
 In 2011, after twelve years with H&R Block, Deb left to start her own tax practice, specializing in clergy taxes.
-Clergy clients now make up 75 percent of her client base.
+Clergy clients now make up 86 percent of her client base.

-She’s been teaching and presenting nationally on clergy taxation to clergy, treasurers and administrators, and tax pros since 2004.
+She has been teaching and presenting nationally on clergy taxation to clergy, treasurers and administrators, and tax pros since 2004.
 Other than the fact that she really likes to talk, Deb does this because of her deep belief that clergy can devote more of their energy to ministry if they aren’t stressed by tax debt.

 Deb is an experienced presenter, and despite the complexity of the material, you’ll find yourself laughing.
 Learn and enjoy!